gudwin/botbuilder-unit/README.md

 You also could specify a _filter_ function.
 The Library will pass current instance of bot as argument into the function:

+## Global options

+Global options will be applied to every script that will be processed by library.
+There are two ways to setup a global option:
+- as an environment variable, Library will autoload it during startup;
+- as an attribute of _config_ object exposed in _module.exports_ section of The Library;

+### As an Environment Variable

+- **BOTBUILDERUNIT_TEST_TIMEOUT** - timeout for script execution in milliseconds
+- **BOTBUILDERUNIT_REPORTER** - logging style, supported values: _empty_, _plain_ and _beauty_

+For example, to run script with 10 seconds timeout and beautified output you need to execute something like:
+`export BOTBUILDERUNIT_REPORTER=beauty; export BOTBUILDERUNIT_TEST_TIMEOUT=10000; npm test`

+### As a part of the Library module.exports

+The library exposes `config` object in module.exports.
+Properties of an object:
+- **timeout** - timeout for script execution in milliseconds
+- **reporter** - the instance of reporting class.
+Default value: _new PlainLogReporter()_.
+Classes provided by library:
+  - **PlainLogReporter**, default, will output text messages in console
+  - **EmptyLogReporter**, nothing will be sent to output
+  - **PlainLogReporter**, colored and styled output, useful for long scripts

 # Mocking responses from the bot

  Library provides an **ConversationMock** class with purpose to mock responses from the chatbot.
 Possible use cases for such feature are: